 Death; ascertained using the Social Security Index and the National Death Index.

 - "Weight loss intervention group" or "non-weight loss intervention group."
 Weight loss intervention group combined all ADAPT participants randomized to the dietary weight loss and dietary weight loss plus exercise groups.
 Non-weight loss intervention group combined all ADAPT participants randomized to the exercise alone and healthy lifestyle control groups.

-- body mass index calculated from measured height and weight at baseline
+- BMI calculated from measured height and weight at baseline

 - Weight change and percent weight loss calculated using measured body weight at baseline and 18 months.